Skip to main content

 *17 year-old students enrolled in the London semester are required to have a signed waiver by their parent or guardian.

 In most cases, a student will no longer be eligible for guaranteed admission for spring and will be encouraged to reapply for the following fall semester.
-Exemptions may be permitted if a student proactively reaches out with a genuine extenuating circumstance, and these requests will be subject to an admission committee review and decision.
+Exemptions may be permitted if a student proactively reaches out to William & Mary Admission (transfer@wm.edu) with a genuine extenuating circumstance, and these requests will be subject to an admission committee review and decision.

 The student’s pathway is not affected as long as the student maintains 12 credit hours.
 For example, a student enrolled in 15 credits that decides to withdraw from one course that is 3 credits, will still be eligible for guaranteed admission as they will still meet the 12 credit hours.

-All enrolling students are required and expected to attend Spring Orientation (tentatively January 17-21), which is held in-person prior to the first day of classes for spring semester (January 22).
+All enrolling students are required and expected to attend Spring Orientation (tentatively January 16-20), which is held in-person prior to the first day of classes for the spring semester (January 21).

 Students will be able to access the Housing Portal to complete a housing application in December only after they have been formally admitted and after they have submitted their enrollment deposit.

 While on-campus housing is guaranteed, freshman-specific housing is not guaranteed and unlikely.
 Housing options for spring entry are very limited and made on a space-available basis.
-Assignments are made by Residence Life (they are not made on a “first come, first serve” basis) and are assigned in January for spring admission.
-The semester generally begins the last Wednesday in January, and move-in/orientation begins the Friday prior.
+Assignments are made by Residence Life and are assigned in January for new spring entry students.
+The 2026 Spring Semester will begin on Wednesday, January 21, 2026 with move-in/orientation beginning the Friday prior on January 16, 2026.

-Students may request a preferred roommate, and Residence Life will try to accommodate those requests, however it will be very limited (and should not be expected) based on the limited space and availability during the mid-year.
+Students may request a preferred roommate in their housing application, and Residence Life will try to accommodate those requests, however it will be very limited (and should not be expected) based on the limited space and availability during the mid-year.

 Students requesting housing accommodations for medical reasons will need to work directly with the Student Accessibility Services Office and will need to provide documentation to the SAS Office as soon as they are admitted in December and prior to the start of the spring semester.

-Students should also notify, Verto College Counseling, Advising, and Transfer Services Team at [email protected] if you no longer wish to attend William & Mary after Verto.
+Students should also notify, Verto College Counseling and Transfer Services Team at CCATS@VertoEducation.org, if you no longer wish to attend William & Mary after Verto.

 Admitted students should expect their financial aid award packages in early December.
-Please ensure to submit the FAFSA & CSS Profile for the 2024-25 academic year no later than November 1, 2024 for financial aid consideration for Spring 2025.
+Please ensure to submit the FAFSA & CSS Profile for the 2025-26 academic year no later than November 1, 2025 for priority financial aid consideration for Spring 2026.
 Please note that our Financial Aid offices will not have access to your information nor be able to share any official aid estimates until you have been formally admitted in November.

 • FAFSA Code: 003705